FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-to-ngrx-8.md

 ## Updating the effects

-Before in the old versions we pipes into the action stream and filtered the actions which are interesting for that effect with the `ofType` decorator like this:
+Before in the old versions we piped into the action stream and filtered the actions which are interesting for that effect with the `ofType` decorator like this:

 ```
   @Effect()